RISEZEN-Tech/localama-chatbot/README.md

 # 🧠 Deepseek R1 Chatbot with Ollama & Streamlit
 This project is a locally-hosted AI chatbot built using the Deepseek LLM R1 and powered by Ollama for model management and Streamlit for the frontend interface.
+First of all download the relevant LLM from OLLAMA so you can use that LLM in your chatbot to generate responses.

+(Recommended for this code:  Deepseek LLM R1)

+Note: If you'll download the other LLM then also provide your downloaded LLM path to code.

 # 🚀 Features
 Runs entirely locally — no internet or API key required